riverans/centos6-openssl/README.md

 Simple Methods
 ==============

 Someone other than me (ptudor) has added the FC srpm to the repo.
 It may make things simpler.
 Anyone can update this README and I (ptudor) will approve changes; the webpage at ptudor.net is my own free speech and is purely content owned and created by me.
-This repo should be considered an international collaboration for academic purposes.

 Quick Summary: